shry678/faros_takehome/README.md

 Now that set up is complete, you can run the CLI!
 Follow these steps:
 1. Open command line
 2. In command line, navigate to the cloned repository directory
+3. Enter your own GitHub credentials-- your username and access token.
+Update the `access_token` and `user` fields in `metrics_test.py`
-3. Run the following script, entering in the GitHub username you would like to see metrics for:
+4. Run the following script, entering in the GitHub username you would like to see metrics for:

 ```
 python3 metrics.py <github_username>